Upon completion of this activity, you should be able to:

 Discussion of Investigational Information: As part of the journal, faculty may be presenting investigational information about pharmaceutical products that is outside Food and Drug Administration approved labeling.
 Information presented as part of this activity is intended solely as continuing medical education and is not intended to promote off-label use of any pharmaceutical product.

 Faculty Disclosures: It is the policy of EB Medicine to ensure objectivity, balance, independence, transparency, and scientific rigor in all CME activities.
-All faculty participating in the planning or implementation of a CME activity are expected to disclose to the participants any relevant financial relationships and to assist in resolving any conflict of interest that may arise from the relationship.
+All faculty participating in the planning or implementation of a CME activity are expected to disclose to the participants any relevant financial relationships and to assist in mitigating the relationships.
 In compliance with all ACCME accreditation requirements and policies, all faculty for this CME activity were asked to complete a full financial disclosure statement.
-The information received is as follows: The authors, Dr. Jay D. Fisher and Dr. Beth Warren, the peer reviewers, Dr. Nicole Gerber and Dr. Catherine E. Perron, the Editors-in-Chief, Dr. Ilene Claudius and Dr. Tim Horeczko, the Pharmacy Editor, Dr. Aimee Mishler, and the CME Editor, Dr. Brian Skrainka, report no relevant financial relationships with ineligible companies.
+The information received is as follows: the authors, Dr. Jay D. Fisher and Dr. Beth Warren; the peer reviewers, Dr. Nicole Gerber and Dr. Catherine E. Perron; the Editors-in-Chief, Dr. Ilene Claudius and Dr. Tim Horeczko; the Pharmacy Editor, Dr. Aimee Mishler; and the CME Editor, Dr. Brian Skrainka, report no relevant financial relationships with ineligible companies.